patrickotoole/shared-components/delorean/README.md

 ## Delorean Streaming Application

-This application provides a streaming endpoint for what is submitted to appnexus as part of the batch segment log.
+This application provides live insight into the number of users that are being added to each segment, per second.

+Note: although this shows up the the second information, users are actually added approximately every 5 minutes as part of a batch flush.
+Users are deduplicated at that time so actual volume of users added per minute will be lower.

 ### Usage